saxena-mayur/Weight-Uncertainty-in-Neural-Networks/README.md

 We also perform a number of extensions further to the original publication.

 ## Experiments
-You find the performed experiments in individual folders, alongside our results in the directory `Results/`.
+You find the performed experiments in individual folders, each containing code and results.
 We performed the following experiments:
 - _Image classification_ through fully-connected networks (FCN) in `FCN_Image_Classification/`,
 - _Regression_ on a toy example in `Regression/`,